 The GSIS program provides a rigorous introduction and foundation to the field of International Studies.
 All 2023 GSIS students will receive three hours of college credit and be enrolled in a special section of "Introduction to International Studies" (INTL 1101).

 International Studies is a broad, interdisciplinary field of study encompassing the international community's social, political, economic, and cultural workings.
 Course content will cover culture, meaning and identity, social and political organization, inequality, and power within a changing global context.
 The course features several guest lecturers from various academic disciplines to expose students to historic and ongoing globalization processes from perspectives of culture, economics, environment, and politics.

 Through the curriculum, GSIS students will:

 - Develop problem-solving skills related to global events

 - Develop an appreciation and understanding of other cultures

 - Develop critical thinking skills with an international perspective

-Other academic activities include international dinners; developing a "global village;" lectures on world history, world cultures, international relations and politics; and a model United Nations session.
+Other co-curricular activities include a variety of guest speakers, group activities, and field trips to local sites.
+Students will also have free time to spend at the recreation center, nap, practice instruments, study, and enjoy the UofM campus.
 While the schedule changes from year to year, GSIS students can get an idea of the daily GSIS schedule by clicking here.